 Environmental watershed models are widely used simulate the impacts of infrastructure development on environmental outcomes, including water quantity and quality.
-In this study, we utilize a spatially explicit (i.e., gridded) ecohydrological watershed model called Visualizing Ecosystem Land Management Assessments (VELMA) to simulate watershed-scale hydrologic discharge for four urban watersheds in Seattle, Washington for four scenarios of green roof implementations where 25%, 50%, 75%, and 100% of existing buildings hypothetically adopt green roofs.
+In this study, we utilize a spatially explicit (i.e., gridded) ecohydrological watershed model called Visualizing Ecosystem Land Management Assessments (VELMA) to simulate watershed-scale hydrologic discharge for four urban watersheds in Seattle, Washington, USA for four scenarios of green roof implementations where 25%, 50%, 75%, and 100% of existing buildings hypothetically adopt green roofs.
 Intensive and extensive green roof types were tested separately and produced approximately 20-25% and 10-15% mean annual runoff reductions, respectively, over a 28-year simulation.
-We also show that stormwater runoff reductions are smaller at higher precipitation and flow regimes, likely due to the limited storage capacity of saturated green roofs.
+We also show that stormwater runoff reductions are proportionately? smaller at higher precipitation and flow regimes, likely due to the limited storage capacity of saturated green roofs.
 In general, the results suggest that wide-scale implementation of green roofs can be effective at reducing stormwater runoff but are limited by their areal extent and storage capacity.
-Also, grid-based watershed models can facilitate the prioritization of urban water infrastructure to improve water quality in urban streams leading to Puget Sound.
+Also, grid-based watershed models can facilitate the prioritization of urban water infrastructure to improve water quality in urban streams leading to Puget Sound and our approach may be applicable in other metropolitan areas.

 Keywords: Green roofs, urban watershed modeling, VELMA, stormwater